The list of reasons to love the UK and Ireland is endless, but here are our top 50…

 The performing arts have an incredibly long-standing tradition in the UK and Ireland.
 From London’s West End to the regional theatres of England, Scotland, Wales, Northern Ireland and Ireland have a wonderful pedigree.
 Shakespeare’s Globe is probably one of the most famous theatres in the world.
 The original Globe Theatre was built by Shakespeare’s playing company in 1599, but unfortunately was destroyed in a fire.
 It was rebuilt but closed shortly after, however, the magic can still be experience at its modern reconstruction – Shakespeare’s Globe.
 At over 200 years old, the Theatre Royal in Bath is one of England’s most reputable theatres with a seating capacity of over 900.

 The best selling book series in history, Harry Potter, has delighted and captivated readers the world over.
-J.K.
-Rowling’s magical masterpiece about ‘the boy who lived’ has sold over 500 million copies in total, with the first book in the series; The Philosopher’s Stone selling 120 million copies, making it one of the best-selling books of all time.
+JK Rowling’s magical masterpiece about ‘the boy who lived’ has sold over 500 million copies in total, with the first book in the series, Harry Potter and the Philosopher’s Stone, selling 120 million copies, making it one of the best-selling books of all time.
 Written in the cafes of Edinburgh, there are many places within the novels that are inspired by the buildings and landscapes of the UK, film locations can be found in Durham, Fort William and Northumberland.

 The Royal Family are a huge draw for tourists who love to visit historical sites and learn all they can about the monarchy.
 You can’t talk about the Royals and not mention Buckingham Palace, which has served as the official London residence of the Royal Family since 1837 and today serves as administrative headquarters of the Queen.
 It’s no surprise that Windsor Castle in Berkshire is also one of the most-visited places by tourists, as the Queen still regularly takes up residence here and it was also where the Prince Harry and Megan tied the knot in May 2018.
 You can also find Balmoral Castle located in Aberdeenshire, the Royal Family’s Scottish place of residence that was purchased for Queen Victoria by Prince Albert in 1852 after they were so struck by the beauty of the Highlands and decided they would like to return.